marnec/ML/docs/pages/ML-33-DeepLearningStrategy.md

 * each time you apply convolution your image shrinks
 * pixels along the edges and especially pixels in the corners are used much fewer times (contribute less to the output) than pixels in the middle.

-With padding, a border of one unit is added to the image to allow the filter to move freely on the edge cells, this preserves the original dimensions of the input image on the convolution result (<a href="#fig:padding">Figure 79</a>).
+With padding, a border of one unit is added to the image so that the side becomes $n+2p$, where $p$ is the amount of padding applied.
+This allows the filter to move freely on the edge cells, preserving the original dimensions of the input image on the convolution result (<a href="#fig:padding">Figure 79</a>).